tusharsadhwani/slay-the-jokers/README.md

 - Unzip the downloaded file.

-- Move the unzipped folder into the Mods folder located at `%appdata%\Balatro\Mods` .
+- Move the unzipped folder into the Mods folder located at `%appdata%\Balatro\Mods`

 *Why?* This is the folder that Lovely injects mods from.

 ## Step 7: Add Your Credential File

 - Launch Balatro again.
-The black window will show a message similar to "no credentials."
+The black window will show a message similar to "no credentials".

 - Close the game.